 Specifies an interface correspondence between a given discriminated type and some C union.
-The pragma specifies that the associated type will be given a representation that leaves no space for its discriminant(s).
+The aspect, if True, specifies that the associated type will be given a representation that leaves no space for its discriminant(s).

-4.8.13 Pragma Volatile
+5.1.9.13 Aspect Volatile

-Applicable to a type, an object, or a component, and specifies that the associated objects are volatile, meaning that all updates to the objects are seen in the same order by all tasks.
+Applicable to a type, an object, or a component, and specifies that the associated objects are volatile.

-4.8.14 Pragma Volatile_Components
+5.1.9.14 Aspect Volatile_Components

-Applicable to an array type or an array object, and specifies that the associated components are volatile, meaning that all updates to the components are seen in the same order by all tasks.
+Applicable to an array type or an array object, and specifies that the associated components are volatile.

-4.9 Separate Compilation
+5.1.10 Separate Compilation